- Home

 4. Eco shower heads

-Many of us take a shower at least once a day, if not more often.
-You might assume that showers are a cheaper option than a bath, but some modern showers could be costing you more than you think.
+Many of us take a shower at least once a day, and although you might assume that showers are a cheaper option than a bath, some modern showers could be costing you more than you think.

 As the name suggests, the aim of an eco shower head is to reduce the amount of water you use, which also means you might be able to cut the cost of using your shower.